 On June 19, 2019, the EPA finalized the Affordable Clean Energy (ACE) rule as a replacement for the Clean Power Plan.
-The ACE rule establishes emission guidelines for states to develop plans to address greenhouse gas emissions from existing coal-fired power plants.
+The ACE rule establishes emission guidelines for states to develop plans to address greenhouse gas emissions from existing coalfired power plants.
 The ACE rule has several components: a determination of the best system of emission reduction for greenhouse gas emissions from coal-fired power plants, a list of "candidate technologies" states can use when developing their plans, a new preliminary applicability test for determining whether a physical or operational change made to a power plant may be a "major modification" triggering New Source Review, and new implementing regulations for emission guidelines under Clean Air Act section 111(d).
 On January 19, 2021, the D.C.
 Circuit Court of Appeals vacated the ACE rule and its implied repeal of the Clean Power Plan, remanding to the EPA for further proceedings.
-As the remand was proceeding, the Supreme Court agreed to revisit the EPA's authority to regulate carbon emissions under Clean Air Act section 111(d).
-In West Virginia v.
-EPA, No. 20-1530 and three other consolidated cases, the Court is considering the agency's authority to regulate emissions sector-wide rather than on individual sources, limits on the agency's ability to direct States to take action, and the range of factors the agency can consider in rulemaking under section 111(d).
+As the remand was proceeding, West Virginia v.
+EPA and three other consolidated cases, the Supreme Court agreed, in West Virginia v.
+EPA and three other consolidated cases, to revisit the EPA's authority to regulate carbon emissions under Clean Air Act section 111(d) and considered the EPA's authority to regulate emissions sector-wide rather than on individual sources under section 111(d).
 These issues implicate not only the ACE, but potentially a variety of other rules related to coal combustion.
-A decision is expected by June 2022.
+In June 2022, the Supreme Court ruled against the EPA, holding that the EPA's attempt to force an overall shift in power generation from higher-emitting to lower-emitting sources exceeded the EPA's statutory authority under the CAA.
+The EPA has not yet proposed a replacement rule.